u5564707/RSMS/README.md

 The user interface contains two main components, the tree shows the process branch and the table shows the data stored in the node.
 The Process View will show process attributes.

+#### Helpers

+General intructions in shown in Getting Started column.

 #### Create a new project